duffylaura/team-cards/README.md

   - [Tests](#tests)
   - [Questions](#questions)

   ## Installation

-  The user should do an *npm install*.
-Then type the command *node index.js* and follow the prompts.
+  The user should do an `npm install`.
+Then type the command `node index.js` and follow the prompts.
 The generated HTML can be found in the dist folder.

   ## Usage

-  To use the application enter *node index.js* in the CLI.
+  To use the application, enter `node index.js` in the terminal.
 Follow all prompts.
+The generated HTML can be found in the dist folder.

   ## License